BatteryDataAlliance/pyctiarbin/README.md

 pip install .
 ```

-## Examples

 ## Getting Started

 `pycti` provides two distinct classes for interacting with Arbin cyclers:

 - `CyclerInterface` : A cycler-level interface for reading channel status of any channel on the cycler.
 This class is capable of read only operations on the cycler.

 - `ChannelInterface` : A channel-level interface for reading status of a specific channel, starting/stopping tests on that channel, and assigning meta variables during active tests on the channel.
-This class is capable of read and write operations on a single channel. `ChannelInterface` is a child class of `CyclerInterface` and shares the same base methods.
+This class is capable of read and write operations on a single channel.

 ### Configuration